 Thank You, Ashish.
 It was a pleasure chatting with you on the ways to experiment and finding the right product-market fit for your business.
 We wish you the best for your new venture - IndWealth.
 We hope to connect with another marketer and touch upon a different aspect of marketing in the next feature of Marketer Spotlight.

 Is there someone you’d like us to feature?
 What topics would you like us to cover in the Marketer Spotlight series?
-We invite your recommendations and feedback via the comments section below.
+We invite your recommendations and feedback by writing to us at firstname.lastname@example.org.

 Here are actionable resources we've curated for you!